 Configure and Download the Java Agent

-The Agent Download Wizard takes you through the steps for configuring and downloading the Java Agent.
+The Agent Download Wizard walks you through steps for configuring and downloading the Java Agent.
 The wizard presents a few choices, including the type of JVM type (Sun or JRockit or IBM JVMs) of the application you want to monitor and whether it needs to connect to the Controller with SSL.
 For SSL, enter the SSL port to use (AppDynamics SaaS instances uses port 443 for SSL).

 The wizard takes you through a slightly different flow for a self-service trial edition of the Controller versus a non-trial edition: